PoGOHWH/iitc-ce-pogo-s2/README.md

 ## Updates
 I'll try to publish announcements about changes and how to use the features in https://twitter.com/PogoCells so follow that account, it won't have too many posts and all of them focused on this plugin or very related things (but not news about Pokémon Go in general)

+## Adding your candidates
+If you want to add your candidates to the map to easily keep track of them, use the [Wayfarer Planner](https://gitlab.com/AlfonsoML/wayfarer/) plugin.